nachocaru/xaprb.com/content/blog/2005-09-21-subselects-in-mysql.md

     qty int
 );</pre>

 These tables represent a very simplified version of an inventory system I maintain.
 Items are entered individually where possible, and tagged with their ID number; tents, bikes etc are entered individually, with a quantity of 1.
-There are also items that we donâ€™t count separately, such as AA batteries.
+There are also items that we don't count separately, such as AA batteries.
 These are entered together as a single item, and given a quantity of 30, for example.

-When we check items out, we either check out a certain item, say item #47, or we check out X items of category Y. For example, 15 AA batteries would be checked out as qty 15 of category â€œMiscâ€.
+When we check items out, we either check out a certain item, say item #47, or we check out X items of category Y. For example, 15 AA batteries would be checked out as qty 15 of category 'Misc'.
 We check out a specific item by updating its `checkedout` column, but we check out in bulk by inserting into `bulk_checkout`.

 ### How I'd write the query with subqueries